moklick/howto-fisbroker/README.md

   2. **Download Geodata.** Open the plugin by clicking on 'Web' -> 'WFS 2.0 Client' -> 'WFS 2.0 Client'.
 Type in an url of a WFS.
 For example : http://fbinter.stadt-berlin.de/fb/wfs/geometry/senstadt/re_hausumringe.
 Click on 'Get Capabilities'.
 After that you can define a bounding box, a feature limit and a SRS (spatial reference system).
 For the datasets of houses you must choose featureCount = 550000 and SRS = EPSG:4258.
 SRS = EPSG:25833 should always work for the datasets fomr Berlin.
   3. **Save as shapefile**

-If you need to convert the shapefile you can do it with the help of ogr2ogr:
+If you need to convert the srs of the shapefile you can do it with the help of ogr2ogr:

 ```
 $ ogr2ogr -t_srs EPSG:4326 -s_srs EPSG:25833 output.shp input.shp